I mentioned in my last article that one word keywords such as ‘solicitor’ simply do not work when it comes to Adwords.

 If the page that you then redirect them to on your website exactly answers their question then you dramatically increase your chances of that person making contact.

 Following on from the search above, the page I am redirected to should have a headline that matches the search term as closely as possible, i.e.

 “What are the approximate fees for a solicitor to do probate?”

 If the content on the page then explains how fees can be calculated, mentioning perhaps how a bank might charge a high percentage, some solicitors a lower percentage and your firm offers a unique fee structure which you will explain on a free, no obligation call, you stand a really good chance of making your telephone ring.

 Ad copy closely matched to search term redirecting to a page answering the searcher’s question = telephone rings/enquiry form completed.

 Google Adwords Whitepaper

-If you are spending any money at all on Google Adwords to promote your law firm, or have done in the past, you need to read my Google Adwords Whitepaper.
+If you are spending any money at all on Legal PPC to promote your law firm, or have done in the past, you need to read my Google Adwords Whitepaper.
 Enter a few details below to receive your copy in the post (yes, the good old fashioned way).

 Ready To Take Action And See Results Now?

 Please call 0117 290 8555 to arrange a mutually convenient time for a telephone discussion, Email me or complete a Free Online Enquiry.
 There is no cost or obligation.
 We will have a chat about where you are and where you would like to be and I will suggest some things you can do to get there quickly.